‘Germans are very efficient and reliable. Cancelling is alien to them’

 Wild Geese: Howth native Andrea Jansen on the way of life in Hamburg

-After finishing school in 1993, Andrea Jansen studied Germanic languages in Trinity College Dublin.
+After finishing school in 1993, Andrea Jansen studied Germanic languages in Trinity College.
 The four-year degree involved learning languages including German, Dutch, Old Norse, Old English, Swedish and spending semesters in Leuven in Belgium and Tübingen in Germany.

 “It’s quite bespoke and obviously involved learning a lot of languages, but I wanted to pursue German, as I had done it in school and thought it would be interesting.”

-The Howth native had also travelled to Germany frequently and picked up summer jobs such as picking weeds from train tracks in Cologne and working in a salad factory in Tübingen.
+The Howth native had also travelled to Germany frequently and picked up summer jobs like picking weeds from train tracks in Cologne, or working in a salad factory in Tübingen.

 So when college was finished in 1997, it seemed like a natural progression to go to Germany for a summer.
 “I went to Hamburg, as lots of friends from college were going too.
 I got a various student jobs and had a great time.”

-As Castrol is involved in Formula One motor racing, sponsoring teams such as McLaren, Williams and Renault and providing e-fluids to the Panasonic Jaguar Racing Formula E team, Jansen has had an interesting and varied job.
+As Castrol is involved in Formula One, sponsoring teams like McLaren, Williams and Renault and providing e-fluids to the Panasonic Jaguar Racing Formula E team, Jansen has had an interesting and varied job.
 “Over the years I’ve worked on numerous promotions and incentive schemes for our customers, adapting big advertising campaigns for Formula One and other motorsports and working within Castrol’s sponsorship of Fifa and Uefa,” she says.

 “This offered me the chance to experience F1 test days in Silverstone, Monza and Barcelona, attending the World Cup in Germany in 2006 as well as Uefa semifinals in Vienna and trips to the Renault F1 factory and driving experiences at the German Touring Cars races.”

-Until 2012, Jansen was working in the retail petrol service segment launching advertising campaigns for petrol stations, in-store promotions, consumer marketing support initiatives, and product launches.
+Until 2012, Jansen was working in the retail petrol service segment launching advertising campaigns at the petrol stations, in-store promotions, B2C marketing support initiatives, and product launches.
 Since then, she’s moved into B2B marketing.
 “I’m developing marketing offers and initiatives for and with partners serving the independent workshop segment.”

-Working in Germany, Jansen enjoys a good work/life balance.
-“I get 30 days holidays and officially work 38½ hours a week.
-Generally speaking, German working regulations are strict and favourable for employees, so working conditions are good.
+Jansen says that, because she works in Germany, she avails of a good work/life balance.
+“I get 30 days holidays and officially work 38.5 hours per week.
+Generally speaking, German working regulations are strict and favourable for employees, so working conditions are good.”

-Germans also get 15 days of bank and public holidays (depending on the regional state) throughout the year.
+Germans, also get 15 days of bank and public holidays (depending on what regional state you are in) throughout the year.
 “But if they happen to fall at a weekend, you don’t get the extra days added on, so some years you can be unlucky.”

-In her 23-odd years working in Germany, she says Germans have proven themselves to be true to form.
+Jansen says that, in her 23-odd years working in Germany, Germans have proven themselves to be true to form.